Rightupnext/South-mirror-frontend/README.md

 🚀 Deployment
 You can deploy this app to:

-Vercel: Auto-deploy from GitHub
+Vercel — auto-deploy from GitHub

-Netlify: Connect repo and set npm run dev as build command
+Netlify — connect repo, use npm run dev

-Custom domain: Point to your deployed host via CNAME
+Custom domain — via DNS + CNAME setup

 🤝 Contributing
 Pull requests are welcome!
-For major changes, open an issue first.
+For major changes, please open an issue first.
-Please make sure to update tests as appropriate.
+Make sure to update/add tests where needed.

 📄 License
-This project is under MIT License — free to use and modify.
+This project is licensed under the MIT License — free to use and modify.

 👨‍💻 Developer Profile
 Name: Vishwa S

-Contact: 6385557221
+Contact: +91-6385557221

-Frontend Repository: South Mirror Frontend - https://github.com/Rightupnext/South-mirror-frontend
+Frontend Repository: South Mirror Frontend

-Backend Repository: South Mirror Backend -
+Backend Repository: Coming Soon

 📅 Project Timeline
 Start Date: July 05, 2025